- Cayo Norte

 Since 1996 Chinchorro Bank is a Biosphere Reserve.
 Consequently the 3 atols are ecologically protected.
 Only a few dive shops in Mahahual have a permission to take tourists on snorkel and dive tours.
 Above all, you need good weather and a minimum of 6 persons to go to Chinchorro bank.
 When the weather is good and the sea is calm, the average time to get to there is 1.5 hours.
 However, when the sea is rough, it will take easily 2 hours or more to get there.

 Dolphins are spotted during many of the boat trips from Maya Luna to Chinchorro.
 For instance during our first trip we ran into a group of 60 dolphins on our way back to Maya Luna.
 So our boat captain encouraged us to jump in the water and swim with the dolphins.
-It was a beautiful experience, one that I will never forget.
+A beautiful experience, one that I will never forget.

 Banco Chinchorro, Patrimonio Cultural Sumergido – Arqueología Subacuática INAH / SAS.